scamp925/Plated-Front-End-Capstone/README.md

 NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET=""
 NEXT_PUBLIC_FIREBASE_APP_ID=""
 ```

+4. Set up a [Firebase](https://firebase.google.com/) project - Here's how: [Firebase Instructions](/Firebase.md)

-4. Copy the environmental variables from Firebase and paste them as the properties of the keys found in your newly created .env file
+5. Copy the environmental variables from Firebase and paste them as the properties of the keys found in your newly created .env file

-5. Import sample data found in data folder in Plated to Realtime Database in your Firebase project
+6. Import sample data found in data folder in Plated to Realtime Database in your Firebase project

 ![finding-sample-data](https://user-images.githubusercontent.com/98675776/191889055-468ebbbd-3143-4362-8adf-99668352d15c.png)

-6. Be in the root directory and from your command line, run
+7. Be in the root directory and from your command line, run
 ``` bash
 npm install or npm i
 ```
-7. Now from your command line, run
+8. Now from your command line, run
 ``` bash
 npm run prepare
 ```
-8. To start Plated, run
+9. To start Plated, run
 ``` bash
 npm run dev
 ```
-9. Open http://localhost:3000 with your browser and enjoy Plated!
+10. Open http://localhost:3000 with your browser and enjoy Plated!
 ## Planning for Plated

 #### ERD for Plated's MVP